ggjulio/iot_affluences/README.md

-####
 I coded two scripts that does the same thing.
 One in shell and another one in python.
-##### The shell one,
+##### The shell version
 I find out that the objectif was pretty similar to a script, I have written a while ago as a beta tester for a new 42 cursus projet.
 So I took some part of this old script.
 (I just made the [repo public](https://github.com/ggjulio/born2beroot) if you want to look at the original script)

-##### Python
+##### The Python one
 It was not really fair for others candidates, to take some code I already written a while ago.
+But it would have been stupid to don't use existing code.
 So I just written a second one in python.
-Which is also more efficient than a shell script who spawn a lot of commands and pipe them.
-And some of them probably calling syscalls.
-(Switching contexts between user space and kernel space take time, while with the python script it probably doesn't happen that much)
-In our case, it is not a problems because your iot devices like jetson are pretty powerfull and are probably connected to the mains.
+Which is also more efficient than a shell script who spawn a lot of commands and pipe them...
+And some commands probably call syscalls.
+(Switching contexts between user and kernel space too often is time consuming) while with the python script it probably doesn't happen that much) In our case, a shell script is not a problems because our iot devices like jetson are pretty powerfull and are probably connected to the mains.
-But based on the execution interval, and consuption requirements.
-We may want to optimize the efficiency.
+But based on the execution interval of this script, and consuption requirements.
+We may want to optimize the efficiency and number of instructions executed by the cpu.

 #### Format size and storage